Valid international driving licences will be accepted in the UK until 1 October 2021. Prepare for additional customs and border requirements below.

 For goods being exported via RoRo a Pre-Boarding Notification needs to be completed prior to arrival at the port of departure in Ireland using Irish Revenue’s RoRo service.

 EU export declarations are the responsibility of the exporter and will be submitted using the existing Automated Entry Processing (AEP) system.
 The AEP system handles the validation, processing, duty accounting and clearance of customs declarations.

-Irish Revenue has information about the Customs electronic systems.
+For information about the Irish Revenue – Customs electronic systems.

 Further details are available in the Haulier Handbook